LinhGo Labs

 Software entities should be open for extension, but closed for modification.

-What it means: You should be able to add new functionality without changing existing code.
-Use abstraction and polymorphism.
+In plain English: You should be able to add new features without changing existing code.
+Sounds impossible?
+That’s what interfaces and polymorphism are for.

 public class PriceCalculator